madmoizo/backinfront/README.md

 ### authToken()

-- Description: Provide a JWT to autheticate requests on the server
+- Description: Provide a JWT to authenticate requests on the server
 - Type: `function`
 - params: none
 - return: `string`